mgwall17/podcast-site/content-markdown/sections/subscribe.md

 ---
-title: "Ready to Dive Into Horror?"
+title: "Ready to Dive into More Horror?"
 description: "Start your journey with our latest episodes and discover the psychological depths of your favorite horror films."
 callToAction:
   primary: